Skip to content

 3. Install Git and the GitHub CLI

-You need two command-line tools: git for version control and gh (the GitHub CLI) for interacting with GitHub.
+You need two command-line tools: git for version control and gh, GitHub's command-line interface (CLI), for interacting with GitHub.

 brew install git gh